What Are the Symptoms of Bad Oven Temperature Sensor

 An oven temperature sensor is a device that alters according to the oven temperature.
 The sensor is wired electrically to the control.
 This control reads the changes in the sensor and switches the power to the oven elements on and off.
 When it’s defective the oven may overheat.
 What are the symptoms of bad oven temperature sensor?
 Read on…

-Differences between the thermostat and sensor
+Differences Between the Thermostat and Sensor

 The oven thermostat and how it works can be described simply.
 The thermostat is an on-off switch that controls the heating element.
 The sensor and the thermostat work together inside the oven.
 The sensor is a long, narrow tube normally located at the top and back of the oven.